Gundy: No hard feelings with OK State AD

 "He's really matured into a difference-maker as a coach," Holder said on the podcast of Gundy.
 "I would approach recruiting a little differently than he does.
 I'd want to finish higher in those recruiting rankings than we consistently do.
 I think that ultimately puts a ceiling on what you're able to achieve."

 After his comments caused a stir, Holder apologized in an interview with the Tulsa World.
-But not before Gundy posted an emoji-laded tweet:
+But not before Gundy posted an emoji-laden tweet:

 🙄🤔— Mike Gundy (@CoachGundy) June 14, 2018

-During his Big 12 media days press conference, Gundy initially declined to comment in his first public appearance since the podcast.
+During his Big 12 media days news conference, Gundy initially declined to comment in his first public appearance since the podcast.
 But later, Gundy opened up and said he'd spoken with Holder and they'd already worked through the issue.

 "It never concerned me for a second.
 Because I know him, I've known him a long time.
 I know exactly what he thinks.
 I know exactly what he expects," said Gundy, who added he realized immediately that Holder's comments would become a hot topic on radio and TV.
 "Soon as I heard it I knew exactly what was going to happen.
 He just doesn't have a way of saying things that fit in the society today where people understand.
 He's just very, for a lack of a better term, old-school in his approach."

-Gundy said that he was also just having fun on Twitter, though did admit the two emojis were in response to Holder's comments.
+Gundy said that he was also just having fun on Twitter, though he did admit the two emojis were in response to Holder's comments.

 "I try to get hits on social media," Gundy said.
 "I'm not worried about what he did.
 I'm trying to get hits.
 He lobbed me a pitch for a great Twitter hit."